wein.plus

 Dutchess

-The white grape variety is an interspecific new breeding between White Concord (Niagara White) x a pollen mixture of the two varieties Delaware and Walter.
-Synonyms are Duchess and Riesling de Caldas.
-Genes of Vitis aestivalis, Vitis labrusca and Vitis vinifera are included.
-The hybrid was crossed in 1868 in Poughkeepsie in the eponymous Dutchess County (US state of New York) by the breeder Andrew Jackson Caywood.
-The late-ripening vine is susceptible to botrytis, both types of powdery mildew and black spot disease.
-It yields white wines with subtle foxy and citrus aromas.
-The variety is also used as table grape.
-It is grown in the US state of New York (Finger Lakes), as well as in Canada (Ontario) and Brazil.
-However, no stocks were reported in 2016 (Kym Anderson statistics).
+The white grape variety is an interspecific hybrid between White Concord (Niagara White) x a pollen mixture of the two varieties Delaware and Walter.
+Synonyms include Duchess and Riesling de Caldas.
+It contains genes from Vitis aestivalis, Vitis labrusca, and Vitis vinifera.
+The crossing of the hybrid took place in 1868 in Poughkeepsie in Dutchess County (New York State) by the breeder Andrew Jackson Caywood.
+The late-ripening vine is susceptible to Botrytis, both powdery mildew types, and black spot disease.
+It produces white wines with subtle foxton and citrus aromas.
+The variety is also used as a table grape.
+It is grown in the state of New York (Finger Lakes), as well as in Canada (Ontario) and Brazil.
+However, no stocks were reported in 2016 (Kym Anderson).
+Images: Ursula Brühl, Doris Schneider, Julius Kühn-Institut (JKI)

 Voices of our members